terryholliday/proveniq-home/TESTING.md

 ## Overview

-MyARK uses Jest for testing.
+Proveniq Home uses Jest for testing.
 Tests are organized by type:

 | Type | Location | Purpose |
 |------|----------|---------|